 Also, being on top of the game today, doesn’t mean tomorrow is guaranteed.
 Big data, AI and machine learning are looming.
 Rinat Tuvatshin, co-founder of Kloop, Kyrgyzstan’s leading investigative news platform, is worried that the civic sector is moving too slowly to face the accelerating spiral of technological change.
 “NGOs who don’t learn to use new technologies, may be gone in some years,” he warned.
 “Their colleagues will use it.
 Their opponents are using it already.”
 He urges civic activists to “learn, study and be trained” to keep up with change. “lt’s the only way for any of us to ensure survival.”

-Barbara von Ow-Freytag is a journalist, political scientist and adviser at the Prague Civil Society Centre.
+Barbara von Ow-Freytag is a journalist, political scientist and board member of the Prague Civil Society Centre, based in Berlin.